-For decades the standard approach to treating mesothelioma hasn’t changed much.
-A combination of surgery, chemotherapy and radiation, is still the agreed upon standard of care.
+For decades, the standard approach to treating mesothelioma hadn’t changed much.
+A combination of surgery, chemotherapy and radiation were still the agreed upon standard of care.

 Scientists have experimented with different chemotherapy drugs and combos since the beginning, but it wasn’t until 2003 that the Food and Drug Administration approved the first drug for mesothelioma.
-A signal that treatments were getting better.
+This was a signal that treatments were getting better.

 It’s been over 10 years since the FDA-approval of the chemotherapy drug Alimta.
 There hasn’t been much difference in the realm of chemotherapy since then.